Xin-Shan/Curriculum-Vitae/index.md

 + ### National Contest of Energy Saving & Emission Reduction (`2012-2013`): ’Comprehensive Purification System for Automobile Exhaust Based on Seebeck Effect and PM2.5 Electrostatic Removal Technology’

     This was a national contest held by China's ministry of education.
-I was a key member of a 5 people group, who was in charge of the design of an exhaust processing system.
+I was a key member of a 5 people group, who was in charge of the design of an electricity generation system.
 We won a national second prize in this contest.

 # Selected Technical Skills
 ---